 READ MORE: Solo Female Travel Tours Guide 2019

 The British capital is one of the largest and most influential cities on the continent, and it has a wonderful variety and diversity that makes it a great destination.
 At its centre stand the imposing Houses of Parliament, the iconic ‘Big Ben’ clock tower and Westminster Abbey, site of British monarch coronations.
-Across the Thames River, the London Eye observation wheel provides panoramic views of the South Bank cultural complex, and the entire city.
+Across the Thames River, the London Eye observation wheel provides panoramic views of the South Bank, and the city of London.

 - Tower Bridge